NASA-Protocol-Exploits/handbook/docs/learning/training/how-bp-and-ltp-work.md

 ### Understanding Software Elements and their responsibilities
-At this point it is also important to understand the functional dependencies among the various ION software elements and their respective responsibilities which are as follows:
+At this point it is also good to understand the functional dependencies among the various ION software elements and their respective responsibilities which are as follows:

 <p align="center">
   <img src="https://github.com/NASA-Protocol-Exploits/handbook/blob/main/docs/image-resources/how-bp-and-ltp-work-doc/software-element-dependencies.PNG?raw=true"/>